Exaltia/mailscraper/README.md

 You __HAVE__ to comply to the GDPR law, wathever you will do of those emails.

-This is a very first version.
+This is a very first version.\

-There is no check on the source file format
+There is no check on the source file format\

-Usage :python3 mailscrape.py filename
+Usage :python3 mailscraper.py filename

-Requirements:
+Requirements: \

-install requirements via `pip3 install -r requirements.txt`
+install requirements via `pip3 install -r requirements.txt`\

 Untested outside of ubuntu.